 Can You Use Human Conditioner on Dogs?
 Expert Grooming Tips

-In this article, we’ll dive into the science behind why human conditioner isn’t safe for dogs, the risks involved, and some safe alternatives you can use.
-Plus, I’ll share what you can do if you’ve already made the mistake!
+We will discuss the science behind why human conditioner isn’t safe for dogs, the risks, and some safe alternatives you can use.
+I’ll also tell you what to do if you’ve already done it wrong!

 Why the Question Matters